 “My heart goes out to everybody who is separated right now… it’s our commitment to try and get these processes in place as quickly as possible, so that we can reunite as many families as possible… But at the same time protecting the health and safety of Canadians,” Mendicino said at the press conference.

-TRAVELLERS WITH EXPIRED COPRS AND PR VISAS TO BE ALLOWED ENTRY TO CANADA
+EXPIRED PR VISAS AND COPRS ALLOWED ENTRY TO CANADA

-Only travellers who intend to settle in Canada will be allowed entry.
-Those who cannot provide proof that they will stay in Canada, as well as those who are not on the list of exemptions, will be denied entry.
+Only travellers who intend to stay in Canada after arrival will be allowed entry.
+Travellers who cannot demonstrate that they intend to stay in Canada, or are not exempted from travel restrictions, will be denied entry into Canada.

 TRAVELLERS FROM THE US WITH VALID COPR AND PR VISA

-IRCC will provide additional instructions after receiving the electronic form.
+IRCC will provide further instructions after receiving the form.

 - Permanent residents

 - Protected persons

 Other foreign nationals may be allowed to travel to Canada if they meet the eligibility requirements: